stackup-wallet/accessctl/README.md

 userOp.signature = abi.encode(roleId, r, s);
 ```

-During role check the IAM validator uses this `roleId` to verify within the state if its active or not.
-In other words, it allows the module to check if a signer is allowed to assume a particular policy.
+During role check the IAM validator uses this `roleId` to verify with the state if the role is active.
+In other words, the module checks if a signer is allowed to assume a particular policy.
 If it is not active, validation will fail.
 Otherwise it continues with the authentication check.

 ### Authentication check

 Next the IAM validator verifies that the signature from `userOp.signature` was actually signed by the relevant private key.
 To do this the the `roleId` is decoded into two `uint120` values for `signerId` and `policyId`.

-The `signerId` is then used to fetch the corresponding `x` and `y` coordinate of the public key with the state.
+The `signerId` is then used to fetch the corresponding `x` and `y` coordinate of the public key from the state.
 We then have everything needed for authentication.

 ```solidity
 bool valid = P256.verifySignature(userOpHash, r, s, x, y);
 ```

+If the signature is valid, we move on the the final authorization check.

 ### Authorization check